Serpyne/SoccerRobot/README.md

 * ./other/ (for testing, debugging, and previous versions)
   * car ball visualisation.py - Pygame application for determining the angle at which the robot must move to position itself in terms of the ball.
   * Car movement visualiser.py - Pygame application for visualing the holonomic wheel system.
+  * localhost_client.py - Connects to src/controller.py through localhost instead of bluetooth.
+Now ported to client.py
   * The rest of the files are variations to the main files which were used for debugging.
 * ./assets/
   * Flowcharts and pseudocode on the Github.
+<h5>*DEBUG = None for normal bluetooth with all ports.
+DEBUG = MOTORS for motor debugging.
+DEBUG = SENSORS for sensor debugging.
+DEBUG = LOCALHOST connects through localhost instead of bluetooth.
+Requires the server to be localhost as well.</h5>
 <br>

 # Instructions for ./src/ (current)